Be Real: Know Who You are, Speak in a Human Voice, and Empower Employees

 This flagship talk is based on Erica’s twenty years as a consultant for some of the most iconic brands in the world, as well as her recent research for her book on what makes a company more “human.”
-Erica offers powerful case studies and walks leaders and managers through her ten sure-fire ways to help them design a more human workplace, which all comes down to one simple thing—honoring relationships.
+Erica offers powerful case studies and walks leaders and managers through her ten sure-fire ways to help them design a more human workplace.
+Chapter one of Erica's book is BE REAL, which is number one for a reason: if companies don't do this, nothing else sticks.
+For anyone and everyone running a business of any size and in any industry, this keynote offers unique and practical ways to connect with customers and employees in an authentic—and much more effective—voice.

 Manage Millennials with Ease: Just Honor Relationships